12mv2/ML-Web-App-Harmony-Explained/README.md

 # ML Web App Harmony Explained

-> This repository is a fork of [Original Harmony Project](https://github.com/puffy-jiggle/Harmony), which I contributed to as part of the development team.
-This version provides enhanced documentation and more detailed explanations of the machine learning components to serve as an educational resource.

 ## About

 ML Web App Harmony Explained is a thoroughly documented ML-powered application that generates complementary musical accompaniment for your original melodies.
 This project serves as both a functional application and an educational resource showing how to integrate machine learning models into web applications.